Frequently Asked Questions: Labor, Delivery, and Postpartum Care

 If you think you may have postpartum depression, or if your partner or family members are concerned that you do, it is important to see your obstetrician–gynecologist (ob-gyn) or other health care professional as soon as possible.
 Do not wait until your postpartum checkup.

 Postpartum depression can be treated with medications called antidepressants.
 Talk therapy also is used to treat depression, often in combination with medications.

 Antidepressants are medications that work to balance the chemicals in the brain that control moods.
 There are many types of antidepressants.
 Drugs sometimes are combined when needed to get the best results.
 It may take 3–4 weeks of taking the medication before you start to feel better.

 Antidepressants can cause side effects, but most are temporary and go away after a short time.
-If you have severe or unusual side effects that get in the way of your normal daily habits, notify your health care provider.
+If you have severe or unusual side effects that get in the way of your normal daily habits, notify your ob-gyn or other health care professional.
 You may need to try another type of antidepressant.
-If your depression worsens soon after starting medication or if you have thoughts of hurting yourself or others, contact your health care provider or emergency medical services right away.
+If your depression worsens soon after starting medication or if you have thoughts of hurting yourself or others, contact your health care professional or emergency medical services right away.

 If a woman takes antidepressants, they can be transferred to her baby during breastfeeding.
 The levels found in breast milk generally are very low.
 Breastfeeding has many benefits for both you and your baby.
 Deciding to take an antidepressant while breastfeeding involves weighing these benefits against the potential risks of your baby being exposed to the medication in your breast milk.
-It is best to discuss this decision with your health care provider.
+It is best to discuss this decision with your ob-gyn or other health care professional.

 In talk therapy (also called psychotherapy), you and a mental health professional talk about your feelings and discuss how to manage them.
 Sometimes, therapy is needed for only a few weeks, but it may be needed for a few months or longer.